 For those parents who want their child or children to keep a regular school focused learning routine, I recommend that you balance your child’s work with both digital and hardcopy textbooks if you are able.
 It is equally important children take regular breaks, get some fresh air and regular physical activity.

 At Glenbrook School your child will have access to a range of online platforms to assist in a range of curriculum knowledge areas.
-Your child’s exercise book contained the passwords and usernames for these platforms and they have been emailed to you.
+Your child’s Home Learning pack contains the passwords and usernames for these platforms and they have been emailed to you.
 If you have misplaced these or your child has been locked out, then please contact your child’s teacher and let her or him know.

 In our Home Learning Packs we sent home, we included offline hard copy book work.
 If you do not have access to the internet or a device, then do not stress as it is ok that your child only uses the textbooks.
 Students who do have digital access can also complete hard materials work in a balanced approach.
 Remember it is absolutely fine to use textbooks and hard copy materials if there is no device or internet access.

 Each team has some guidelines on what students can complete each week.
 We DO NOT expect students to do everything.
 We have broken tasks into MUST DOs and CAN DOs, the same we do at school.
 The tasks and activities set are there to work around your home, your routines and your ‘Bubble’.
 They are consistent with what we would include as part of our classroom programme.
 We do encourage students to engage in online lessons.
 This year our online lessons focus is in mathematics.
 There are also marking sessions online each day that mark tasks that were set the day before.

 Any Distance Learning should not be a stress.
 If it is causing stress, leave it, go for a walk or do something else.
-Your child will not be hindered by missing out on school learning for four weeks.
+Your child will not be hindered by missing out on school learning for a short period of time.
 We do not expect you to be teachers or in place of the school.

 If you have any questions please feel free to contact your child’s teacher via email.
 If you do not have the teacher’s email, please check our website.
 Please note that our teachers will answer emails as often as they can.
-We will not be having live teaching sessions via zoom or google meets at this stage.
-We will have Well Being sessions where students can meet and connect with their peers led by the teacher for years 3-8.
 Please check your child’s email for the times and dates.
-Parents in Team Piwakawaka will get an emailed message from the teacher to share with their child.

 Ms Lysandra Stuart